How To Find Your Specific Input Parameters For The bitcoin_fork_claimer Tool

 *(which cannot be accessed outside the Tor Browser)

 If we carefully count down the list, we will see that our address is the 12th on the list, which means the parameter we want is

-11, however counting this way is error prone.
+11, however visually counting this way is error-prone.
 If we get it wrong, it could waste a lot of time trying to debug why the transaction is being rejected.
-We need to add "
+We need to add

 If this looks scary, don't worry.
 This is the exact same data without the nice formatting for the webpage design.
 You want to scroll or search down through this data for your address: